adjust/ios_adobe_extension/README.md

 ### Attribution

-The option to share attribution data with Adobe is under Extensions and is on by default.
-Adjust tracks the action name `Adjust Attribution Data` with attribution information from Adjust for keys prefixed with `adjust`.
+The option to share attribution data with Adobe is in the extensions configuration in the Launch dashboard and is on by default.
+Adjust tracks the action name `Adjust Campaign Data Received` with the following attribution information from Adjust:

+* `Adjust Network`
+* `Adjust Campaign`
+* `Adjust AdGroup`
+* `Adjust Creative`